tiffany76/courtgrabber-docs/docs/api_reference.md

 # The Courtgrabber REST API

 The following documentation explains the Courtgrabber REST API.
-If you would like to use the Courtgrabber CLI, please see the [user guide](./user_guide.md).
+If you want to use the Courtgrabber CLI, see the [user guide](./user_guide.md).

 The Courtgrabber API is an HTTP-based, RESTful service that interfaces with tennis club reservation software to make court reservations on behalf of club members.
 Most club software sets a reservation window.
 With Courtgrabber, users can submit a request outside that window, automating the reservation process.